haw230/the-anadromi-project/stage-3-at-the-top/2-binary-search-tree/README.md

 Go [here](https://github.com/haw230/recursive-fibonacci) for your coding task.

 When you're done and the tests ran successfully, try uncommenting the last test (located in ```tests``` folder<```test_main.py```>the class```TestCases(Object)```>the method ```def tests(self)```):

 ![c9](https://github.com/haw230/the-anadromi-project/blob/pictures/uncomment.png)

+Run it again and see what happens!
+(Or, to be price, what doesn't happen)